Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 Similarly, nationality is an ascribed status.
 One can be Pakistani, Indian, or English by birth.
 However, this status is also reversible.
 One can migrate to another country and switch his nationality by surrendering his former nationality.
 In this way, he would acquire a new nationality (achieved status).

 People are socially discriminated against on the basis of their ascribed status.
-Commonly observed; society respects rich people while discriminating poor.
+Commonly observed; society respects rich people while discriminating against the poor.

 Similarly, in the caste system in India, the upper caste is respected while the lower caste faces discrimination.